WINGS OF MEMORY: A FAMILY’S LEGACY OF ART, WAR, AND POLISH IDENTITY

 The date on the Polish Hussar drawing is accompanied by the name of a place: Rhodes.
 In 1945, Wańkowicz was appointed as a representative of the UNRRA to one of its 16 missions, specifically to the Dodecanese Islands, then under British Military Administration (BMA).
 He continued his humanitarian work there, which he had begun during World War I with the Red Cross and later continued in Gdańsk.
 In November 1945, he joined the BMA’s Central Relief Committee.
 As the Deputy Chief Welfare Officer of the UNRRA Dodecanese office in Rhodes, Wańkowicz personally addressed repatriation and relief efforts, demonstrating compassion and understanding toward those in need.
 In his correspondence with other UNRRA officials, he expressed concern about the future of relief work following the UNRRA mission's conclusion in December 1946 and the transfer of the Dodecanese Islands to Greece in 1947, anticipating further food shortages.
 He continued his humanitarian efforts in the region, eventually becoming the chairman of the Dodecanese Welfare Association, which took over the remaining UNRRA resources.

 The Polish Hussar drawing, created by Wańkowicz in Rhodes and later cherished as a precious memory in the U.S., can be seen as a symbolic reflection of his family’s fate.
+Witold Wańkowicz lived nearly half his life exiled from his homelands.
+The family estates were looted in the Bolshevik revolution and later ceded to Belarus by the Treaty of Riga in 1921.
+Because of this Wańkowicz was never again able to go back there.
+After World War II the situation worsened.
 Unable to return to Poland due to its grim postwar reality under communist rule, the family became dispersed across continents, yet held fast to their Polish roots and treasured their memorabilia.
 Witold Wańkowicz’s daughter, Jolanta, and her husband, diplomat Gilles de Boisgelin de Pléhédel, became patrons of the Polish painter Józef Czapski and helped establish one of the finest collections of his work.
-The youngest sibling, Paul, Bex’s father, who kept the Hussar drawing in his home, trained during the war to fight with the Polish squadron of the Canadian RAF.
+The youngest sibling, Paul, Bex’s father, who kept the Hussar drawing in his home, trained during the war to fight with the Polish squadron of the RAF.
+He also had a dual commission in the Polish Air Force.
 After the war, he became a highly accomplished engineer and, like his father Witold, engaged in humanitarian work, serving as a representative of the U.S. Agency for International Development in An Xuyen province, Vietnam, for two years.
 It wasn’t until his 60s that he reconnected with his heritage by joining a group of Polish veterans of foreign wars.
 He began speaking Polish again and eventually felt the need to return to his homeland.
 After many years in America, he finally made the journey back, taking his daughter with him to show her Poland through his own eyes.

 Since the death of her father last year, Bex and her siblings have been slowly sorting through the memorabilia, photographs, and documents their grandparents and parents left behind.
 These items hold vast knowledge, deep emotions, and a key to understanding the experiences of Bex’s grandparents, Polish nobles who arrived in the United States with hopes of working for Poland, likely never expecting they might not be able to return.
 Though they made the United States their home, their ties to Poland never faded.
 As part of preserving their legacy, the family is reorganizing Witold Wańkowicz’s documents and preparing to donate them to the Polish Museum in Chicago.
 This careful reorganization ensures that these valuable records will be properly archived and accessible to future generations.
 The hope is that through this effort, more people will come to understand Wańkowicz’s significant contributions to Polish history, preserving the finest traditions, as the Hussars once did.